-(Mark One) ⊠ Quarterly Report Pursuant to Section 13 or 15(d) of Securities Exch ange Act of 1934 For the quarterly period ended May 31, 2015 Transition report under Section 13 or 15(d) of the Securities Exchan ge Act of 1934 For the transition period from to Commission fi 333-196 PROPERTY MANAGEMENT CO (Exact Name of Registrant as Delaware 46-4600326 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 4174 Old Stockyard Road, Suite F Marshall, VA 20115 (Address of principal executive offices) (Zip code) (540) 364- (Registrant's Telephone Numb per, Including Area Code) for such shorter period that the registrant was required to file such rep be filed by Section 13 or 15(d) of the Exchange Act during the past 12 orts), and (2) has been subject to such filing requirements for the past 90 be submitted sted on its corporate Web site, if any, every Interactive Data File required to is chapter) during the preceding 12 months (or for such shorter period that check mark whether the registrant is a large accelerated filer, an accelerated filer," "accelerated filer" and "smaller reporting of erated filer, a non-accelerated filer, or a smaller reporting company.
-See the company" in Rule 12b-2 of the Exchange Act.
-(Check One): Non-acc ccelerated filer □ celerated filer □ check if a smaller reporting company) Accelerated filer \square Smaller reporting company \boxtimes Indicate by o Yes □ No ⊠ check mark whether the registrant is a shell company (as defined in R $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ ule 12b-2 of the Exchange Act).
-As of July 1 4, 2015, there were 10,307,000 shares of common stock, par value \$0 0.0001 per share, outstanding.
+(Mark One) ⊠ Quarterly Report Pursuant to Section 13 or 15(d) of Secu urities Exchange Act of 1934 For the quarterly period ended May 31, 2015 Transition report under Section 13 or 15(d) of the Securi ties Exchange Act of 1934 For the transition period from - Commission fi 333-196 503 PROPERTY MANAGEMENT CO (Exact Name of Registrant as Delaware 46-4600326 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 4174 Old Stockyard Road, Suite F Marshall, VA 20115 (Address of principal executive offices) (Zip code) (540) 364 (Registrant's Telephone Numb per, Including Area Code) during the p required to be filed by Section 13 or 15(d) of the Exchange Act t was required to file such reports), and (2) has been subject to Interactive check mark whether the registrant has submitted electronic Data File required to be submitted and posted pursuant to I 2 months (or for such shorter period that the registrant was Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the reporting co er, an accelerated filer, a non-accelerated filer, or a smaller reporting company" in Rule 12b-2 Non-ac accelerated filer celerated filer t check if a smaller reporting company) Accelerated filer □ Smaller reporting company ⊠ Indicate by Yes □ No [check mark whether the registrant is a shell company (as d lefined in Rule 12b-2 of the Exchange Act).
+As of July 1 14, 2015,, there were 10,307,000 shares of common stock, par value \$0.0001 per share, outstanding.